layerai-archive/sdk/README.md

 Layer helps you create production-grade ML pipelines with a seamless local↔cloud transition while enabling collaboration with semantic versioning, extensive artifact logging and dynamic reporting.

 [Start for Free!](https://app.layer.ai)

+## Getting Started

+The simplest way to get started with Layer is to go through the [quickstart guide](https://docs.app.layer.ai/docs/getting-started).